jack-scholting/Udacity_Motion_Planning/README.md

 #### 4. Set grid goal position from geodetic coords

-The starter code hardcoded the goal position as some location 10m north and 10m east of map center.
+The starter code hardcoded the goal position as some location 10 m north and 10 m east of map center.
 The code should allow the goal to be set to any arbitrary position on the grid given geodetic coordinates (latitude, longitude).

 I replaced the following starter code: